 - Sharing out loot equally amongst allies.

-- Playing a game without cheating.
+- Playing a game by the rules.

 - Travelling the world playing music to make other people happy.